 - The objectives for each section are usually things I plan to emphasize during the class. - I have found that summarizing and outlining helps me to better understand the Word of God.
-It is a practice I highly recommend to others.
+It is a practice I highly recommend to others. - I generally delete the answers to the review questions before printing the material and giving it to the students.
+But that you might know what answers were intended by the questions, I have included them in these guides.

-The Book Of Job Introduction To The Book
+Introduction To The Book